mnmarketingcareers/mn-marketing-careers/README.md

   SERVER_SESSION_SECRET=superDuperSecret
   While you're in your new .env file, take the time to replace superDuperSecret with some long random string like 25POUbVtx6RKVNWszd9ERB9Bb6 to keep your application secure.
 Here's a site that can help you: https://passwordsgenerator.net/.
 If you don't do this step, create a secret with less than eight characters, or leave it as superDuperSecret, you will get a warning.
 - You will need to generate/locate your MailChimp api key (basic instructions here [mailchimp_gettingstarted](https://mailchimp.com/developer/marketing/guides/quick-start/#generate-your-api-key)).
 Use this to replace the text immediately after `MAILCHIMP_API_KEY=` in the lines below.
-- Your server prefix is found in the url of your MailChimp dashboard when logged in.
-It immediately follows the `https://` and precedes the first `.` Use this to replace the text immediately after `DC=` in the lines below.
+- Your "server prefix" is found in the url of your MailChimp dashboard when logged in.
+It immediately follows the `https://` and precedes the first `.` Use this to replace the text immediately after `DC=` (which stands for "data center" and likely starts with `us`) in the lines below.
-- Find you Audience Id in your Audience settings on your MailChimp account.
+- Find you "Audience" Id in your Audience settings on your MailChimp account.
 Use this to replace the text immediately after `TEST_LIST_ID=` in the lines below.
-- Replace sample text in each of the following 3 lines as mentioned above, and include in your .env file:
+- Replace sample text in each of the following 3 lines as mentioned above, and include in your `.env` file

-DC=your_server_prefix
+      DC=three_caracter_dc
       MAILCHIMP_API_KEY=your_maichimp_api_key
       TEST_LIST_ID=your_account_id_number

-- Make sure your .env is in your .gitignore!
+- _*Make sure `.env` is in your .gitignore!*_

 Next:

 1. Create a database named `mn_marketing_careers`,
 2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
-We recommend using Postico to run those queries as that was used to create the queries,
+We recommend using Postico to run those queries as that was used to create the queries
 3. Open up your editor of choice and run an `npm install`
 4. Run `npm run server` in your terminal
-5. Run `npm run client` in your terminal
-6. The `npm run client` command will open up a new browser tab for you!
+5. Run `npm run client` in another terminal tab (this should open a browser tab for you)

 ## Usage
-How does someone use this application?
-Tell a user story here.

 1. Go to the main page, linked from email
 2. See the jobs - Click around